PalmaPedro/nodejs-auth/README.md

 http://localhost:3000/
 ```

+Use your mysql credentials

 ## Usage

-1 - Start by signup a new user.
+1 - Start by signing up a new user.
 The new user will receive a confirmation email for account activation.
 2- Newly created user will be added to mysql database, but it is not 'active' yet.
 3- Follow the confirmation link.
 A message should be displayed, which means the account is now 'active'
 4- If you check the database, you will see the status is now 'active'.